tsps40642/Statistics_in_Data_Science/README.md

     - Basic probability theories
     - Basic codes: read in the dataset
 - BASIC DISTRIBUTION
-    - rbinom
+    - rbinom: generates random deviates
-    - dbinom
+    - dbinom(vector of data): gives the probability density function
-    - pbinom
+    - pbinom(vector of quantiles): gives the distribution function
-    - qbinom
+    - qbinom(vector of probabilities): gives the quantile function
     - how to get upper bound and lower bound for interval from the codes above
 - ESTIMATION
     - Sample distribution vs. Sampling distribution